wisebooksio/wisebooks-site/content/_designers/christine_zoltok.md

 image: ../assets/images/listicle/christine_zoltok.jpg
 ---

+Christine is the design lead at Shopify and is based in the Montreal area, leading the team for the last year-ish.
+She's been working in design roles ever since she finished her degree (also in design) for the last 10-ISH YEARS.

 <b>Christine on her reading habits</b>

 My reading habits have shifted over the years, but these days with young children at home I mostly read while commuting.
 It's about 20 minutes in the morning and evening, and keeping a book in my purse means I spend less time on my phone.
 If I'm particularly captivated by a book I'll keep reading it in the evening, but those moments during the commute ensure I don't lose momentum.
 I read mostly non-fiction these days but I love a good fiction book if I get a great recommendation.